BruceBinBoxing/ST-ResNet-Pytorch/README.md

 * Pytorch 1.0

 ## Usage
-	This is only a demo codes for reference.
+	This is only demo code snippets for reference.

-    $ python train_bikenyc_stresnet.py

 ## Reference